wanguinuthu/alx-pre_course/README.md

-README this is what I do
+README this is what i do!!!